ztou/dotfiles/README.md

 ## How to use

-Open a terminal and run commands below:
+Open git bash in Admin mode and run commands below:

 ``` bash
 cd ~